xtopherbrandt/CapstoneProject-Villas/README.md

 _Property managers_ and _unit owners_ are roles that a _user_ can have.
 A _user_ can have both roles.

+### Role
+A user's role with respect to a unit.
+This determines how the user interacts with each unit.

+For example a Property Manager user maybe a _unit owner_ of the unit they live in and they are _property manager_ of all of the units in their community.

 ### Unit
 A villa property within a specific community.
 Units are owned by a _unit owner_.
 A _unit owner_ can have many _units_.
 An _unit_ can have many _unit owners_.